bobanetwork/boba_legacy/packages/boba/turing/README.md

     * reuse existing API endpoints (for algorithmic trading, big data, and AI)
     * run calculations for 1 cent that would be cost millions on Ethereum
     * run calculations in milliseconds that would be take decades on Ethereum
-    * not to worry about nearest-integer division, or other EVM specialities such as SQRT(3) = 1
+    * not to worry about nearest-integer division, or other EVM specialties such as SQRT(3) = 1
     * write complex `hybrid` contracts without worrying about the 24k bytecode limit

 ## Motivation